mburtless/gloo-mesh/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.enterprise.networking.v1beta1.route.md

 <a name="networking.enterprise.mesh.gloo.solo.io.DirectResponseAction"></a>

 ### DirectResponseAction
-TODO: Shuold we be using v4alpha now? https://github.com/envoyproxy/envoy/blob/5a8bfa20dc3c85ecb61826d122696ecaa75dffa0/api/envoy/config/route/v4alpha/route_components.proto#L1396 Note: This message needs to be at this level (rather than nested) due to cue restrictions.
+Note: This message needs to be at this level (rather than nested) due to cue restrictions.
 DirectResponseAction is copied directly from https://github.com/envoyproxy/envoy/blob/master/api/envoy/api/v2/route/route.proto

 | Field | Type | Label | Description |